denis-stepanov/advent/README.md

 ## Installation

-The installation was tested on Fedora and Raspbian.
+Installation was tested on Fedora and Raspbian.
 The differences are marked below accordingly.

 Dejavu supports MySQL and PostgreSQL, with default being MySQL.
 Unfortunately(?), I am much more fluent with PostgreSQL, so AdVent supports PostgreSQL only (sorry MySQL folks :-) ).
 Setup process is a bit long, mostly because PostgreSQL and Dejavu are not readily usable pieces of software.
 Some of these steps are covered in (a bit dated) [Dejavu original manual](https://github.com/denis-stepanov/dejavu/blob/master/INSTALLATION.md), but I reiterate here for completeness.